Are There Any Dangerous Animals in Iceland?

 Farm Animals

 These are likely the most common types of animals you will see on a road trip around the country.
-Like any country, you shouldn’t antagonise the farm animals while walking on their land, as getting rammed by a sheep will hurt despite their fluffy appearance.
-However, you must also be cautious when driving around Iceland as they may cross the roads, so keep an eye out when driving.
-Hitting them will hurt the animal, damage your rental car, and will probably also harm you.
+Like any country, you shouldn’t antagonise the farm animals while walking on their land, as getting rammed by a sheep will hurt, despite their fluffy appearance.
+However, you must also be cautious when driving around Iceland, as they may cross the roads, so keep an eye out when driving.
+Hitting them will hurt the animal, damage your rental car, and probably also harm you.

 Getting out and exploring Iceland is the best way to experience the natural beauty of the island, including its fascinating animal life.
-Find out more about what you could see and experience driving around Iceland.
+Find out more about what you could see and experience while driving around Iceland.